-Contact the Experienced DUI Lawyers at Howard & Arca Today!
+Contact Howard & Arca Today!

 If you’ve been arrested and charged with DUI in Atlanta, you’re going to need a DUI defense lawyer.
-Contact the experienced Atlanta DUI attorneys at Howard & Arca in Atlanta, Georgia today.
+Contact the experienced Atlanta DUI lawyers at Howard & Arca in Atlanta, Georgia today.
 They have the talent and experience to help you fight your DUI charges.

 You don’t want to face your DUI charges alone.
 There is simply too much at stake.
 And, as tempting as it may be to call an attorney who promises to get your case settled for $500, be careful.
-There’s only so much any attorney can do for you in an hour or two.
+There’s only so much an attorney can do for you in an hour or two.
 Do you want a competent attorney or just someone who shows up to court in a suit?

 Call us at (678) 916-8649 and schedule your initial consultation today.
 The money you spend on an Atlanta DUI lawyer will be money well spent.
 Your entire future could be at stake.
 At a time like this, you want to rely on the very best.